 The general requirements for admission to the Doctor of Education degree in curriculum and instruction follow the requirements outlined earlier in this catalog for the Doctor of Education degree.
-All applicants must submit scores from the General Test of the GRE or the GMAT taken within the last 5 years, official transcripts of baccalaureate and master's degrees from regionally accredited institutions, and three letters of recommendation.
+All applicants must submit scores from the General Test of the GRE taken within the last five years, official transcripts of baccalaureate and master's degrees from regionally accredited institutions, and three letters of recommendation.
 Admission is competitive and based on a review of the application materials.
+Preference in admissions is given to applicants who have prior K-12 teaching experience.
 The Department of Curriculum and Instruction Graduate Programs Director and the Graduate Faculty Committee conduct the review.
 The review may include an on-campus interview and/or an on-site writing sample.